 The Red Berries and Rhubarb Pie is so very easy to make.
-However, you have to be a little lucky with the letters that they are not overrun by the fruit juices.
+However, you have to be a little lucky with the decoration that it’s not overrun by the fruit juices.
 You can design any pie crust you like; the filling is made from strawberries, raspberries and rhubarb.
 A little lemon juice to add some tang.
 You will love these kind of fruit pies.

-I like the combination of strawberries and rhubarb, but I did it a little different this time.
-I also introduced raspberries to the mix.
+I like the combination of strawberries and rhubarb, but I added some raspberries, the other red berry, to the mix.
 I also tried to make the top pie crust Mother’s day specific and I think it came out OK.

 For the pie crust I made a special one for my Mother, being so far away.
 And even though we Skype on a regular basis, it is not the same as being there.
 So Mom, this Red Berries and Rhubarb Pie is for you!
 I am calling out “Love you, Mom”.